alexandre-normand/datacube-space-eval/README.md

 the total number of counters required to track all possible combinations of all field values.

-To build the software:
-# run 'mvn package' to generate a tar.gz package in the target/ directory
+To build the software, run 'mvn package'.
+This will generate a tar.gz package in the target/ directory.
+The tar.gz package contains scripts in the bin/ directory, and some sample files in samples/.
-# unpack the tar.gz package
-# Scripts are located in bin/, and some sample files are in samples/

 Example calculation run commands:
 ```bash